andrewt3000/MachineLearning/cnn4Images.md

 1. Convolutional Layers - layers that have filters (aka kernels) that are convolved around the image.
 Then perform a Relu activation.
   CNN Parmeters: All parameters can vary by layer.
-  1. Number of filters (aka kernels) (K) - typically a power of 2. eg. 32, 64, 128.
+  a.
+Number of filters (aka kernels) (K) - typically a power of 2. eg. 32, 64, 128.

-  2. Size of filter (F) - typically odd square numbers. typical values are 3x3, 5x5, up to 11x11.
+  b.
+Size of filter (F) - typically odd square numbers. typical values are 3x3, 5x5, up to 11x11.

-  3. Stride (S) - How much to shift the filter.
+  c.
+Stride (S) - How much to shift the filter.

-  4. Padding (P) - zero padding on edges of input volume.
+  d.
+Padding (P) - zero padding on edges of input volume.
 Padding can make output volume same size as input volume when padding =  (F - 1)/2.
 Examples: 3x3 filters / padding = 1, 5x5 filters / padding 2, 7x7 filters / padding 3.

 2. Max pool layer: max pooling is when you take a section and subsample only the largest value in the pool.
   parameter: size of the section to subsample. example 2x2.